 And chances are most people won’t miss the meat in this recipe.
 That’s because the eggs add plenty of richness and protein.

-But you can easily turn this into a meat baked ziti recipe.
+But you can easily turn this into a meat-baked ziti recipe.

 GROUND BEEF: Take one pound of ground beef.
 I prefer lean (90/10) ground beef for this recipe because the cheeses provide plenty of flavors already.
 And it’s an easy way to avoid extra calories without sacrificing flavor.

-ITALIAN SAUSAGE: Another popular alternative is adding sausage into the sauce.
+ITALIAN SAUSAGE: Another popular alternative is adding sausage to the sauce.
 Brown the sausage in a cast iron pan.
 Separate the sausage with a wooden spoon into bite-sized chunks and transfer into the pasta mixture before adding the baked ziti.

 Both sweet and spicy Italian sausage will work in this recipe.
 If you want to be creative, try a combination of both.